Aljoharah-Aljubair/Article-portal-api/README.md

 # Article Portal API

 ## Description
 A Spring Boot RESTful API for a simple article portal.
-Features include user registration, login, article and comment management, and administrative controls.

 ## Table of Contents
 - [Features](#features)